Concrete Overlay Warranty & Maintenance in Texas

 About Cracks

-New or pre-existing cracks may appear.
-Many remain stable and only need monitoring.
-If a crack begins to affect nearby stone pattern, we can grout, re-grout, or place a colored elastomeric sealant to reduce visibility and limit future issues.
+New or pre-existing cracks may appear over time.
+In most cases, many remain stable and only need monitoring.
+If a crack begins to affect the nearby stone pattern, we can grout, re-grout, or apply a colored elastomeric sealant to reduce visibility and limit future issues.
 Costs for these repairs are typically minimal.

 Contact & Service